academic/VipaImportBundle/README.md

 # OjsImportBundle
-This is a bundle which helps with importing a database of PKP/OJS instance to OJS.
+This is a bundle which helps with importing databases of other journal softwares to a new instance of OJS.

 ## PKP/OJS